dnsimple/dnsimple-support/content/articles/tumblr-service.md

 # Tumblr One-click Service

 The Tumblr One-click Service has been deprecated and is no longer available.
 If your domain is registered and/or resolving outside of Tumblr, you can no longer add or reconnect it to the service.
 Read more in Tumblr's [Legacy Domains](https://help.tumblr.com/legacy-domains/) support article.

+## Have more questions?
+If you have additional questions or need any assistance with our One-click services, just [contact support](https://dnsimple.com/feedback), and we'll be happy to help.